 I did change 1 thing, though.
 I already had 2% low-fat milk on hand, so I used it instead of whole milk.
 The orzo was still really rich and creamy, so I don’t think it made much of a difference except in a few calories.
 Probably very few LOL!

 This orzo dish was really quick to make.
 Prep was 5 minutes, and it took 22 minutes total.
 The recipe lists a total time of 25 minutes, so I’ll call that dead-on accurate.
-I liked that I was able to let the pasta cook while I made the parmesan-cream sauce.
+I liked that I was able to let the pasta cook in a small saucepan while I made the parmesan-cream sauce.

 One thing that is important here is stirring the sauce.
 It starts to get a skin on it if you stop stirring for very long, though it seemed to go away once I started stirring again.

-Finally, I topped it with chopped fresh parsley.
+Finally, I topped my Creamy Parmesan Orzo with chopped fresh parsley.
 The author does note that basil could be used instead, and I’m looking forward to trying it that way.
 I have a feeling the stronger taste of the basil will go well with the parmesan cheese.